VanilaMao/node-x/README.md

       e. input a size collection in the trueToSize textbox, the format is like this:1,2,3,4
       f. click save button in the edit panel, and the trueToSize will get updated via calcualtion in the backend

-  ## Technical part discussion, please review it in the technical.readme file.
+  ## Technical part discussion, please review it in the technical.readme.md file.